Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Generals, Admirals and Executives can now be sent to the Asylum as well.
 - Fixed various Publishing Industries events.
 - Fixed and Improvet Blueprint choice Events.
+- If you get a retirement event it should now disappear after a bit if your scientist is under 65 years old.

 Characters:
 - Théophile-Jules Pelouze (random French Chemist)